100% Certified Authentic

 While we could fill up this list of most in-demand Patek Philippe watches with just various references of either the Nautilus or Aquanaut, let’s look at one of those sought-after watches you might actually stand a chance of buying at something approaching a reasonable price.

-The Patek Philippe Calatrava range emerged in 1932, in an era dominated by the German Bauhaus design movement.
+The Patek Philippe Calatrava collection emerged in 1932, in an era dominated by the German Bauhaus design movement.
 The minimalist style and single-minded focus on supreme craftsmanship inspired English horologist David Penney to create the first Calatrava model for the brand, the ref.
 96. Beautifully simple and stripped of anything superfluous, the watch perfectly complemented the Bauhaus philosophy of form the following function.

 It is a course the Calatrava series has charted ever since, with the collection remaining the most restrained and elegantly unassuming in the brand’s entire portfolio; the absolute essence of graceful sophistication.
 The ref.
 5227 is just one more step in this long tradition, an exquisite dress watch released in 2013 in yellow, white, or rose gold.